ArjaanBuijk/CarND_Traffic_Sign_Classifier_Project/Traffic_Sign_Classifier_writeup.md

 To train the model, I used the AdamOptimizer.

 I simply ran many variations of the hyper-parameters described above, in a systematic manner.
 Varying one parameter at a time.
-Each time, I looked at the validation accuracy overall, but also at the prediction Summary, like this:
+Each time, I looked at the validation accuracy overall, but also at this prediction summary:

 <u>Prediction summary:</u>